PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   former public/fan-out/duplicate adapter and runtime-filter cases without broadening the four existing positive families.
 The production call passes the Session LayoutState; missing Concat or Conv families allocate no index.
+- Mixed singleton Concat repair accepts an exact axis-three NHWC Concat only when its output channel equals the input count and every same-dtype input is either `[N,H,W,1]` or its singleton-channel NCHW projection.
+Input/output shape signatures must express the same contract.
+One dynamic dimension is retained as the sole Reshape `-1`; multiple dynamic dimensions cannot be represented by this local adapter and therefore remain untouched.
+- A runtime input must be public or uniquely produced before the Concat; a producer-free constant is also valid.
+Duplicate, later, and unresolved producers are rejected.
+Names are reserved across all existing tensors, operator edges, and boundaries.
+Repeated source inputs share one adapter.
+  Every shape tensor, adapter tensor, operator, and quantization clone is prepared before indexed insertion and lineage-aware rewiring.
+This prevents a late clone exception from leaving the first adapter behind.
+The production call passes the Session LayoutState; graphs without Concat allocate no index.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no